EowynStark/Regex-Tutorial/README.md

 The ``` + ``` you see in the following section ``` ([\da-z\.-]+) ``` sets the number of times you may or may not see a set of characters indicated by the parameters listed inside the parentheses to be one or more times.
 This would be expanded to mean that there must be at least one character in the domain name that follows the optional protocol.

+The ``` { } ``` you see in the following section ``` ([a-z\.]{2,6}) ``` sets a range of times you may or may not see a set of characters indicated by the parameters immediately proceeding quantifier there.
+In this case we would see between two and six characters in the top-level domain that follows the domain name.

+The ``` * ``` you see in the following section ``` ([\/\w \.-]*) ``` sets a range of times you may or may not see the proceeding sets of characters to be zero or more times.
+This section would specify then that the path portion of the URL can be empty or it can contain multiple paths.

+The ``` ? ``` you see in the last section ``` \/? ``` sets a range of times you may or may not see the proceeding characters to be zero to one times.
+In this case that would mean that the trailing forward slash is optional much like the protocol listed above.

+When we take all of these quantifiers together we can see that within each grouping construct we have variable characters that are both optional and not optional specified by the particular quantifying characters utilized.
+This makes for a dynamic regular expression that is better able to adapt to user input when dealing with the URL of our oftentimes complex websites.

 ### Grouping Constructs